UHF in the News

 - In Video Help is On Way for Family Caregivers Who Must Draw Blood or Give Injections, Kaiser Health News describes a series of videos created by the Home Alone Alliance, and explains that the videos grew out of surveys and focus groups organized by UHF and AARP (March 23, 2017).

-- Carol Levine, director of UHF’s Families and Health Care Project, was interviewed on Chicago NPR station WBEZ’s program Morning Shift about What You Need to Know About Long-Term Care Insurance (March 7, 2017).
+- Carol Levine, director of UHF’s Families and Health Care Project, is interviewed on Chicago NPR station WBEZ’s Morning Shift program about What You Need to Know About Long-Term Care Insurance (March 7, 2017).

-- A Healthcare Finance article, Montefiore Health, University Hospital Score $400,000 to Integrate Mental Health Care into Primary Care Practices, points out that the initiative is supported by a United Hospital Fund grant (March 5, 2017).
+- Healthcare Finance's article, Montefiore Health, University Hospital Score $400,000 to Integrate Mental Health Care into Primary Care Practices, notes that the initiative is supported by a United Hospital Fund grant (March 5, 2017).

 - In A Playbook For Managing Problems In The Last Chapter Of Your Life, Kaiser Health News quotes Carol Levine, director of UHF’s Families and Health Care Project, about resources that can help older people plan for what’s next (March 9, 2017).

-- Crain’s New York Business Health Pulse describes a new United Hospital Fund initiative, Partnerships for Early Childhood Development, in which 11 NYC hospitals join with social service agencies to screen all children ages 0-5 for social determinants of health, in the article “UHF Program to Screen for Childhood Health Risks” (March 8, 2017).
+- In the article “UHF Program to Screen for Childhood Health Risks,” Crain’s New York Business Health Pulse describes a new United Hospital Fund initiative, Partnerships for Early Childhood Development, in which 11 NYC hospitals join with social service agencies to screen all children ages 0-5 for social determinants of health (March 8, 2017).

 - The Crain’s New York Business story “New York Expands Insurance Program for Dual Eligibles” quotes senior health policy analyst Nathan Myers about the status of New York’s Fully Integrated Duals Advantage program (March 2, 2017).